ljw1004/csharpspec/csharp/namespaces.md

    * Otherwise, if the global namespace contains a type named `I` that has `K` type parameters, then the *qualified_alias_member* refers to that type constructed with the given type arguments.
    * Otherwise, the *qualified_alias_member* is undefined and a compile-time error occurs.

-*  Otherwise, starting with the namespace declaration (§9.2) immediately containing the *qualified_alias_member* (if any), continuing with each enclosing namespace declaration (if any), and ending with the compilation unit containing the *qualified_alias_member*, the following steps are evaluated until an entity is located:
+*  Otherwise, starting with the namespace declaration ([Namespace declarations](namespaces.md#namespace-declarations)) immediately containing the *qualified_alias_member* (if any), continuing with each enclosing namespace declaration (if any), and ending with the compilation unit containing the *qualified_alias_member*, the following steps are evaluated until an entity is located:

    * If the namespace declaration or compilation unit contains a *using_alias_directive* that associates `N` with a type, then the *qualified_alias_member* is undefined and a compile-time error occurs.
    * Otherwise, if the namespace declaration or compilation unit contains an *extern_alias_directive* or *using_alias_directive* that associates `N` with a namespace, then: